-Valuation of Real Estate Assets and Investments in Joint Ventures which Hold Real Estate Assets
+Valuation of Real Estate Assets and Investments in Joint Ventures which Hold Real Estate Assets recoverable.

-We continually monitor events and changes in circumstances that could indicate that the carrying amounts of the real estate and related intangible assets, both operating properties and properties under construction, in which we have an ownership interest, either directly or through investments in joint ventures, may not be recoverable.
 When indicators of potential impairment are present for wholly owned properties, which indicate that the carrying amounts of real estate and related intangible assets may not be recoverable, we assess the recoverability of these assets by determining whether the carrying value will be recovered from the undiscounted future operating cash flows expected from the use of the asset and its eventual disposition.
 In the event that such expected undiscounted future cash flows do not exceed the carrying value, we adjust the real estate and related intangible assets to the fair value and recognize an impairment loss.
 For our investments in unconsolidated joint ventures, we assess the fair value of our investment, as compared to our carrying amount.
 If we determine that the carrying value is greater than the fair value at any measurement date, we must also determine if such a difference is temporary in nature.
 Value fluctuations which are "other than temporary" in nature are then adjusted to the fair value amount.